GPT-5.2 ProBatch 2

 Two canonical moves you included:

-• Overlapping triplet code: instead of dreaming up more clever overlapping schemes, he asks: what statistical fingerprint must an overlapping code leave in real protein sequences?
+• Overlapping triplet code: instead of dreaming up more clever overlapping schemes, he asks: what statistical fingerprint must an leave in real sequences?

-If triplets overlap, certain adjacent amino-acid pairs (dipeptides) should be forbidden.
-That’s a “forbidden pattern” prediction.
+If triplets overlap, certain adjacent pairs (dipeptides) should be forbidden.
+That’s a “” prediction.
 Then he uses Poisson/statistical analysis of dipeptide frequencies to eliminate “all overlapping triplet code possibilities.”
 This is incredibly Brenner-ish: it’s not “build the code,” it’s “kill a whole family of codes at once.”

 • Later, when talking about nervous system wiring and simulation, he says “exclusion is always a tremendously good thing in science”: show that certain configurations are impossible because they jam or are incompatible.